 In 2011 the WILPF 16 days for action Campaign centered around the slogan: “Blow the Whistle to Redefine Security", with 17 WILPF national sections around the world (in all regions) taking part in the campaign.

-Given the direct link between this year's 16 Days theme and WILPF’s work and vision, commitment and participation in the 2011 campaign was incredibly powerful.
+Given the direct link between that year's 16 Days theme and WILPF’s work and vision, commitment and participation in the 2011 campaign was incredibly powerful.
 From Kinshasa to Geneva to Bogotá, WILPF sections successfully organized and participated in a variety of inspiring and strategic activities, all uniting to "challenge militarism and violence against women at home and during conflict”.

 Some actions carried out included;

 DRC: Public education seminars were carried out in 4 provinces of the DRC, (in each of the WILPF branch locations) and included outreach activities focusing on the upcoming election and promoting women’s participation.
-WILPF DRC also be held seminars addressing SCR 1325, and providing education on the linkage between violence against women and violence in society.
+WILPF DRC also held seminars addressing SCR 1325, and provided education on the linkage between violence against women and violence in society.
 Here, participants were given the opportunity to exchange comments with women political candidates.

-Colombia: WILPF Colombia carried out three large campaigns around the country, the first of these being a march with the message "multiplying our voices for the right of women to live a life free of violence"carried out in Bolivar province to kick off the campaign on the 25th.
+Colombia: WILPF Colombia carried out three large campaigns around the country, the first of these being a march with the message "multiplying our voices for the right of women to live a life free of violence" carried out in Bolivar province to kick off the campaign on the 25th.

 Another initiative held was META-“PUERTA A PUERTA": A seminar by women leaders informing the community about the importance of saying 'No' to violence against women.
 A Pedagogical meeting and took place in Villavicencio November 18th with women inviting their husbands and sons to participate in a game "women free of violences".